siran/writing/books/A New Arithmetic/A New Arithmetic - 002 Relation-Aware Addition.md

 1+1 \text{ is not necessarily only } 2.
 $$

-The result depends on the operation.
+The printed expression is the same, but the operands and relation are not the same.
 Non-interacting unit values recover $2$.
 Aligned unit values produce $4$.

 ## Opposed Addition